ICAO Level 5

 Give proof of your 'Extended' skills

-The level 5 license endorsement will be valid for 6 years and gives you more time before you need to come back to take the revalidation exam!
+The level 5 licence endorsement will be valid for 6 years and gives you more time before you need to come back to take the revalidation exam!

 Your English language skills will be assessed